CU-DBMI/set-website/_posts/2024-01-22-Python-Memory-Management-and-Troubleshooting.md

 {% include figure.html image="images/memory_blocks_examples.png" caption="Fixed-size memory blocks may be free or used at various times.
 They can be thought of like reusable buckets to hold things." %}

-Computer memory is organized using various methods based on the hardware and software being used.
+Computer memory is organized using various methods based on the hardware, program specification, and other aspects.
 A common method for organizing memory is through ["fixed-size blocks"](https://en.wikipedia.org/wiki/Memory_management#FIXED-SIZE), also called "blocks".
 Fixed-size memory blocks are chunks of memory of a certain byte size (usually all the same size).
 Memory blocks may be in use or free at different times.